-Robert Adamson was born on 17 May 1943 and has lived near the Hawkesbury River for most of his life.
+Robert Adamson is an Australian poet.
+He was born on 17 May 1943 and has lived near the Hawkesbury River for most of his life.
 A series of juvenile misdemeanours resulted in him being sent to various detention centres.
 It was during this period that he first began writing poetry.

 With a career spanning three decades and countless literary awareds, Adamson is recognised as one of Australia's leading poets.
 His books have been published in the UK and the USA and his poems have been translated into several languages.
 He has published fifteen volumes of poetry and has organised and produced poetry readings at literary festivals throughout Australia and internationally.
 He has been writer-in-residence at Australian universities, and was President of the Poetry Society of Australia, 1974 until 1980.